 Robed in his most splendid costume, his face gleaming with precious vermillion paint, he sits, like the prince he is, among his proud acolytes, solemnly smoking his pipe.
-[He is] a modern Jason.¹
+[He is] a modern Jason.George Sand

-This is what the nineteenth century French novelist and critic George Sand said when she first saw this striking portrait of the head chief of the Iowas, The White Cloud, or “Mew-hu-she-kaw,” painted by the American artist, explorer, and ethnographer, George Catlin.
-This painting, along with a series of other portraits of American Indians by Catlin, was exhibited in the Paris Salon of 1846 (the Salon was the official exhibition of the Academy of Fine Arts in France).
+This is what the nineteenth-century French novelist and critic George Sand said when she first saw this striking portrait of the head chief of the Iowas, The White Cloud, or “Mew-hu-she-kaw,” painted by the American artist, explorer, and ethnographer, George Catlin.
+This painting, along with a series of other portraits of Indigenous peoples by Catlin, was exhibited in the Paris Salon of 1846.
 They stunned and titillated bourgeois Parisians with the spectacle and strangeness of the vast American wilderness and its “noble savages.”

-But rhapsodizing over the Indian’s innate nobility was easy to do in the face of his near extinction.
-By the mid-nineteenth century the popular image of the terrifying Indian who threatened Western expansion and Manifest Destiny (the widely held belief in the United States that American settlers were destined to expand throughout the continent. gave away to a more dignified, but defeated figure as the numbers of Indians across the country fell due to diseases, forced relocation, and poverty.
-By 1750, the American Indian population east of the Mississippi River fell by approximately 250,000 while the Caucasian and African-American population rose from around 250,000 in 1700 to nearly 1.25 million by 1750.
+But rhapsodizing over the Indigenous population’s innate nobility was easy to do in the face of their near extinction.
+By the mid-nineteenth century the popular image of the terrifying Indigenous person who threatened Western expansion and Manifest Destiny (the widely held belief in the United States that American settlers were destined to expand throughout the continent) gave way to a more dignified, but defeated figure as the numbers of Indigenous peoples across the country fell due to diseases, forced relocation, and poverty.
+By 1750, the Native American population east of the Mississippi River fell by approximately 250,000 while the Caucasian and African American population rose from around 250,000 in 1700 to nearly 1.25 million by 1750.

 Catlin painted this portrait of The White Cloud around 1844, twenty years after the Iowa tribes were forced by the U.S. government to move from Iowa to small reservations in Kansas and Nebraska.
 The displacement from their ancestral and spiritual homeland left the dwindling Iowa people in a fragile state.
 Only thirteen years before Catlin’s painting, American Indians endured one of their most traumatic collective experiences, “The Trail of Tears.”
 As part of the Indian Removal Act of 1830, the government forced many of the southeastern tribes, the Cherokee, Seminole, Choctaw, and Chickasaw, to leave their homes and move west to designated Indian Territory in present-day Oklahoma.
 Hundreds of thousands died along the grueling journey from disease, exposure, and starvation.